Diese Studienprogramme werden ausschließlich in englischer Sprache angeboten. (menu line - EN)

 International Management, Master

 As a rule, the first degree you hold must contain the equivalent of 210 European Credit Transfer Points (ECTS) and the degree must have been awarded with a mark equivalent to at least 2,3 on the German marking scale.
-Other special conditions apply if you studied at a university outside Germany.
+German students are invited to contact the course co-ordinator.
+Other special conditions always apply if you studied at a university outside Germany.
 If you hold a degree with at least 180 ECTS or equivalent, you may be eligible to complete a 6-month bridging programme to make up the 30 extra credits you need before starting the Master’s degree.
-Where ever you studied before, if your average mark is lower than 2,3 but you have significant international or work experience, you may be able to improve your average.
-More details on these themes are available from the International Office.
+Please note that this is a significant amount of extra work, and will add at least 6 months to your study time.
+Whereever you studied before, if your average mark is lower than 2,3 but you have significant international or work experience, it may be possible for you to improve your average.
+More details on these themes are available to foreign students from the International Office.

 The programme starts twice a year; in September and in March.
-Please see the box on your right for admission procedures and application deadlines.
+Please do not apply for September before May 1st.
+Also, do not apply for March before 1st December.
+These applications may not fulfill the requirements for the semester.
+Please see the Admission Procedures for other details below.
 If you are not legally resident in Germany, and not a citizen of the European Union, you may need a visa and other documents before you can enter the country.
 You must organize these documents yourself.
 Please contact the international office of your home university about these matters if you are still a student.
 You can also get more information on the website of the German Academic Exchange Service (DAAD).

 The Student Association also has several residences, and you may want to rent a room for the time you are studying here.
 The residences are about 10 minutes on foot from the campus.
 Please follow this link to apply for residence, but only when you have been accepted as a student.